tc3t/dfglib/README.md

 For a list of supported compilers, see "Build status"-section in this document.

+### Building and running unit tests for Qt-components (dfgTestQt)

+* Open dfgTestQt/dfgTestQt.pro in Qt Creator
+* Choose suitable Qt kit and compiler to use
+* Build and run

 ## Features

 The library consists of miscellaneous features such as algorithms, containers, math/numerics, streams, typed string and UTF-handling.
 Below are some notable features: